amorphedstar/diophantinegame/notes.md

 Cascading Style Sheets provide a language to style the appearance of a structured website by selecting certain elements or classes of elements and defining how they will be displayed or even animated.
 See [here](https://github.com/webprogramming260/.github/blob/main/profile/css/introduction/introduction.md).

+## JavaScript

+JavaScript is the programming language used in browsers to make websites interacitve, but its use has now expanded and it is also popular for backend development.
+See [here](https://github.com/webprogramming260/.github/blob/main/profile/javascript/introduction/introduction.md).

 <details>
   <summary>Foldable Instruction Topics</summary>